interactive-environments/minor-resources/programming-interactive-objects/Coders/activity.md

 Try the accelerometer example and explore the serial plotter

 ### TASK 5
-Transform movements into light
+Transform movements into light:
-Use the on board accelerometer to measuere and capture one movement
+- Use the on board accelerometer to measuere and capture a movement
+- Think about how you could transform the movement into light using the led matrix
+- You can only use white light

 ### TASK 6
-Can you record a moveemnt and then play it back trough light?
+Can you record a movemnt and then play it back trough light?